Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Results

-Finally, we assess our model performance relative to LB23 and ZGR23 over test data in the full catalog, as a function of stellar labels.
+Finally, in Figure \ref{fig:err_labels} we assess our model performance relative to LB23 and ZGR23 over test data in the full catalog, as a function of stellar labels.
 Importantly, here we do \emph{not} apply the reliability cut of ZGR23 to our model error distributions, but rather only to ZGR23.
-Since our model is fully independent of stellar labels, we would expect to only observe error trends coming from training object density, as opposed to genuine trends coming from the labels themselves, which is indeed the case.
-Our model errors increase towards the wings of the stellar label distributions (top row) as the number of training objects decreases.
+Since our model is fully independent of stellar labels, we would expect to only observe error trends coming from training object density (panels \emph{(i)}-\emph{(iii)}), as opposed to genuine trends coming from the labels themselves, which is indeed the case.
+Our model errors increase towards the wings of the stellar label distributions (panels \emph{(iv)}-\emph{(ix)}) as the number of training objects decreases.
 First, our XP reconstruction errors in coefficient space are typically 0.5-1 orders of magnitude smaller than the stellar label dependent LB23 model across stellar label space, until training object density decays at the extremities.
-Conversely, the stellar label independent LB23 model outperforms our model across almost all of stellar label space.
-Second, we observe that our model is particularly more robust when applied to cool stars and low surface gravity stars.
+Conversely, the stellar label independent LB23 model outperforms our model across much of stellar label space.
+Second, we observe that our model is particularly more robust when applied to cool stars (panels \emph{(iv)} and \emph{(vii)}) and low surface gravity stars (panels \emph{(v)} and \emph{(viii)}).
 The ZGR23 error distributions below $T_{\rm eff}\approx4000$ K and below $\log g\approx 1$ dex are effectively meaningless because almost all stars in these regimes are removed by their quality cut.
 This can be observed by comparing the ZGR23 stellar label distributions (orange) to the XP/APOGEE cross-match stellar label distributions (green).
 We emphasize that this is an important advantage of our stellar label independent approach: not relying on stellar labels to simulate spectra allows our model to extend into regions of stellar parameter space where labels are unreliable.
 As such, with an appropriate training sample our model has the potential accurately reproduce both M-dwarf (low temperature) and giant (low surface gravity) BP/RP spectra.

 To summarize, our stellar label independent model outperforms the stellar label dependent transformer-based model of LB23, but underperforms in comparison to the stellar label independent LB23 model due to our comparatively harsh data compression.
 We also compare our model to an ‘expert’ stellar label dependent model: the deep stellar label model of ZGR23.
 Relative to ZGR23, we find that our stellar label independent model has specific advantages.
 Namely, simulating XP spectra from approximately 550-990 nm, and simulating cool stars below $T_{\rm eff}\approx4000$ K and low surface gravity stars below $\log g\approx 1$ dex.